7 Things You’re Doing Wrong on Your Landing Pages and How to Fix Them

 • Trade associations

-4. making sure the page has no readability issues,
+4. make sure the page has no readability issues,

 Speak with a Conversion Expert